matthew-tfs/mjcb.io/content/blog/00061-backup-strategy.md

 * I backup my MacBook Air and iCloud files daily using Time Machine.
 This process is entirely automated and requires no user intervention to start the backup process.
 * I perform a full backup once a month of all files.
 This includes all **Documents** and **NAS Media** files that were defined earlier in this post.

+I also utilize [Active Backup for Microsoft 365](https://www.synology.com/en-global/dsm/feature/active_backup_office365) for backing up data in my Office 365 tenant to my Synology NAS.
+This is an automated process that occurs on it's own schedule.

 Whenever a full backup is performed of my data, at least one of the offsite backups is swapped as soon as possible and the previously offsite backup is updated.

 ### Backup Automation ###